High dimensional matrix estimation with unknown variance of the noise: Matrix Completion

-In order to specify the value of the regularization parameter $\lambda$, we need to estimate $\Delta$ (defined in \eqref{delta}) with high probability.
-In what follows we will denote by $c$ a numerical constant whose value can vary from one expression to the other and is independent from $n,m_1,m_2$.
-Set $m=m_1+m_2$, $m_1\wedge m_2=\min (m_1,m_2)$ and $m_1\vee m_2=\max (m_1,m_2)$.
-The following bound is a consequence of Lemmas 2 and 3 in \cite{Koltchinskii-Tsybakov}, \begin{lemma} For $n>8(m_1\wedge m_2)\log^{2} m$, with probability at least $1-3/m$, one has
+In order to specify the value of the regularization parameter $\lambda$, we need to estimate $\Delta$ with high probability.
+Therefore we use the following two lemmas. \begin{lemma} For $n>8(m_1\wedge m_2)\log^{2} m$, with probability at least $1-3/m$, one has